 When you are going to press "Start Recording" your browsed will open a new window on the selected url and start recording all you actions.

 - In the Tranport-For-London page, fill in the From field (Piccadilly circus) and To field (Monument)

 - Click the Plan my journey button, and see the proposed journeys.

 - In the SeBuilder window, click the Stop recording button:

 - Enter a name for you test : tfl_plan_my_journey

 3. Verify and adjust the scenario

-- In the SeBuilder window, choose Run > run test locally
+- In the Selenium IDE window, choose Run current test